-Link aggregation, also referred to as port trunking or port bundling, provides the ability to aggregate or gather several Ethernet ports into one logical link (port trunk) with higher bandwidth.
+Link aggregation, also referred to as port trunking or port bundling, provides the ability to aggregate or combine several Ethernet ports into one logical link (Link Aggregation Group) with higher bandwidth.
 This allows for highly randomized load balancing between the aggregated links based on both the source and destination MAC addresses of the forwarded frames.

-Link Aggregation can be used for two purposes:
+Link aggregation can be used for two purposes:

-- To obtain increased, linearly incremental link bandwidth. - To improve network reliability by creating link redundancy.
+• To obtain increased, linearly incremental link bandwidth.

+• To improve network reliability by creating link redundancy.
 If one of the aggregated links fails, the switch will balance the traffic between the remaining links.